 How do I get to the other Bora Bora InterContinental Resort?

-A shuttle boat runs between the InterContinental Bora Bora Le Moana Resort on the main island, and the InterContinental Bora Bora Resort & Thalasso Spa, located on a motu (islet).
+A paid shuttle boat runs between the InterContinental Bora Bora Le Moana Resort on the main island, and the InterContinental Bora Bora Resort & Thalasso Spa, located on a motu (islet).
 The ride between the two resorts takes 20 to 25 minutes.
-Please ask the concierge for more details.
+Please ask the concierge for more details and pricing.